recioes/Esther-Recio/README.md

 <h1 align="left">What´s up, I'm Esther Recio <img src="https://raw.githubusercontent.com/kaueMarques/kaueMarques/master/hi.gif" height="30px"></h1>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=recioes&color=yellow" alt="Profile views" /> </p>

-🚀 Aspiring dev, honing skills in Python and its libraries, cybersecurity, SQL, and occasionally, for some fun, delving into HTML and CSS.
+🚀 Aspiring dev, honing skills in C# and .NET, Python and its libraries, cybersecurity, SQL, and occasionally, for some fun, delving into HTML and CSS.
 I have a strong affinity for security, DevOps culture, and more.

 🎓 Pursuing a career as a developer (dev), currently studying "System Analysis and Development" at Centro Universitário de Brasília (UniCEUB).
 I hold a Bachelor's degree in Business Administration from the Universidade de Brasília (UnB) and aim to leverage both skill sets to excel in the field.